BaantjerKok/CleanTheClean/README.txt

 2. CONDITION OF USE
-As a condition of use, you promise not the use the repository for any purpose that is unlawful or prohibited by these TOS, or any other purpose not reasonably intended (and not limited) by the list below:
+As a condition of use, you promise not the use the repository for any purpose that is unlawful or prohibited by these Terms, or any other purpose not reasonably intended (and not limited) by the list below:

 	REDISTRIBUTE the repository in the ORIGINAL UNALTERED STATE Claim ownership over the repository